Kai Kodukkum Kai: Production

 Actor Vijayakumar decided to produce a film with Rajinikanth as the lead actor.
 Rajinikanth suggested Mahendran be the director.
-The film was an extended version of Munithayi, the third segment of the 1975 Kannada anthology film Katha Sangama by Puttanna Kanagal.
-Rajinikanth who played the antagonist role in the original played the lead in the remake.
-Mahendran wrote the screenplay with slight changes in the script.
+The film was an extended version of Munithayi, the third segment of the 1975 Kannada anthology film Katha Sangama.
+Rajinikanth, who played the antagonist in Munithayi, played the lead in this film.
+Mahendran wrote the screenplay with slight changes in the script like having a different ending.
 When Revathi was approached by Mahendran to portray the blind girl Seetha, she accepted after being impressed by the script.
 In preparation for portraying the character, she walked around her house blindfolded.
+This is the feature film debut of Chinni Jayanth.

 Revathi refused to expose her skin for the scene where Seetha is raped; respecting her wishes, Mahendran shot the scene "with care", prioritising Revathi's comfort.
-Vijayakumar was not satisfied with the climax, as he felt fans would not accept Seetha getting raped.
-However, Mahendran refused to change the climax that the original film had.
+Vijayakumar claimed he was not satisfied with the climax as he felt fans would not accept Seetha getting raped, but Mahendran refused to change the climax that the original film had.
+Mahendran, in his autobiography Cinemavum Naanum, countered that the producer and financier insisted to have that scene in the end and was forced to keep it.
 A duet sequence had to be included in the film due to pressure from others.

 Soundtrack

-The soundtrack and background score were composed by Ilaiyaraaja while lyrics were written by Vaali, Pulamaipithan, Na.
-Kamarasan, Madukkur Kannan and Gangai Amaran.
+The soundtrack and score were composed by Ilaiyaraaja.
+The song "Azaghu Sirichathilay" song is not available in the original EP record.

 Release and reception

 Kai Kodukkum Kai was released on 15 June 1984.
 Ananda Vikatan said the film "teetered between Rajini-ism and Mahendran-ism".
 Similar comments were made by Kalki.
-The film ran for over 100 days in theatres.
+The film ran for over 100 days in theatres; however Mahendran said it failed at the box-office.